Website terms and conditions template: marketplace for goods; accessed through a site or by app; seller side

 - Disclaimers and limitation of liability

-- Over 3,000 words of drafting notes to help you.
+We include more than 3,000 words of drafting notes to help you edit the document precisely.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.